 University of Alabama

 The flagship university of the state, the University of Alabama was founded in 1831 and sits on a stunning 1,200-acre campus.
-With a student body totaling around 38,000, UA has achieved a significant number of impressive milestones and awards, all of which can be found here.
+With a student body totaling around 38,000, UA has achieved a significant number of impressive milestones and awards.
 UA is also known for having one of the best colleges for communications majors.

 Comprising 120 credit hours for successful completion, this communication studies major offers a number of concentrations, including: